DovetailSoftware/agent-node-modules/imports-loader/README.md

 # imports loader for webpack

+The imports loader allows you to use modules that depend on specific global variables.

-Can be used to inject variables into the scope of a module.
-This is especially useful if third-party modules are relying on global variables like `$` or `this` being the `window` object.
+This is useful for third-party modules that rely on global variables like `$` or `this` being the `window` object.
+The imports loader can add the necessary `require('whatever')` calls, so those modules work with webpack.

 ## Installation